concur/concur-platform-sdk-js/README.md

 ###Vendors

-Gets an existing [Vendors.](https://www.concursolutions.com/api/docs/index.html#!/Vendors) Allows you to create, update and deleting existing vendors avilable to the oauth token.
+Gets an existing [Vendors.](https://www.concursolutions.com/api/docs/index.html#!/Vendors) Allows you to create, update and deleting existing vendors available to the oauth token.

 #####POST Vendors